 We found the temperature regulation properties worked really well, even during a heatwave.
 While the REM-Fit 500 Ortho isn't the cheapest mattresses around, we think that if you suffer from aches and pains at night it's one of the best mattresses you can choose.
 It’s also a great option for couples thanks to its low motion transfer, and has great edge support (so you can sleep right up to the edges without them buckling).

-- Save up to 55% off REM-Fit mattresses (opens in new tab) & free memory foam pillows
+- Get up to 45% off REM-Fit 500 Ortho mattress (opens in new tab) & free memory foam pillows

 The Happy Beds Ortho Royale might not look as modern as most of the entries in our best mattress guide, but if you want a great value sprung mattress then it's hard to beat.
 It doesn't even have pocket springs; instead it has an open coil system that allows air to flow through, with vents for stale air to escape from, resulting in a lovely cool mattress that won't trap heat.

 Officially classed as a medium-firm mattress, in our Happy Beds Ortho Royale review our tester rated it on the firmer end of that scale.
 For some this will be off-putting, but others will welcome the extra support.
 Because it's a spring mattress, you'll sleep 'on top' of the surface, rather than sinking into it as you would with memory foam.
 Firmness will also depend on body weight, and the Happy Beds site has a handy tool that lets you input your weight to show you how firm the mattress will feel to you.